minzsiure/minzsiure.github.io/_includes/industry.md

   <li>Worked end-to-end on a computer vision based product for waste categorization with precision and low latency via <a href="https://www.microsoftnewengland.com/maidap/">Microsoft AI Development Acceleration Program (MAIDAP)</a>.</li>
   <li> Developed relevant training pipelines from the ground up and enabled model deployment with interpretability tools (via
 collaboration w/ Azure Machine Learning team and MSR); deployed deliverables with half of the expected time.</li>
-  <li>The project was highlighted in Microsoft’s T&R newsletter </li>
+  <li>The project was highlighted in Microsoft’s T&R newsletter. </li>

 </ul>